 The whole vignette felt so awkward!
 I suspected from my first glimpse that she's either the soul of a dreamer who's too nervous to know what she desires, or she's the embodiment of someone else's desire, not mine.

 For I often do dream of unicorns--but my unicorn friends and lovers aren't little goaty things.
 They're more equine, with luxuriant manes and tails.
 And they're clearly intelligent people, not animals.
 Nor human minds trapped in helpless animal bodies, either: some are telekinetic, some have hands.
 And they're not shy--they tend to be characters with such force they make me shy!

 My heart's desire is furry and inhuman and unreasonable--expecting unicorns!--but it's more complex than that.
 Only certain ones.

-I'm left with the uneasy suspecion that unicorn's shyness and nakedness isn't what I want, but it may be what I am.
+I'm left with the uneasy suspicion that unicorn's shy nakedness isn't what I want, but what I am.
 Single, lonely, rather sickly... am I sure I didn't just meet me?
 As others see me?
 Or as I see me?

 3: Nope, that wasn't it

 After a string of adventures, each clarifying and discharging an obsession of mine--"nope, that wasn't it!"--I feel less driven.
 Now I can explore less urgent fantasies that never had a chance to get clear.
 Maybe one of them hides the path forward...